SicariusBlack/mic-drop-results/guides.md

 - Simply run **app.exe**

 ### Debugging methods
-A complete guide to track down any bugs or errors while running the program.
+A complete guide to tracking down any bugs or errors while running the program.

 > **Note**<br>
 > You may have been redirected here as you encountered an error while running the program.<br><br>